mormegil108/Handling-Imbalanced-Data-in-Building-Energy-Benchmarking/README.md

-# Handling-Imbalanced-Data-in-Building-Energy-Benchmarking
+# Handling-Imbalanced-Data-in-Building-Energy-Benchmarking-2022
-This repository includes the analysis and report of a machine learning study created for an international academic conference IPCMC 2022.
+This repository includes the analysis and report of a machine learning study performed within an academic conference: The 7th International Project and Construction Management Conference, IPCMC 2022.
+The study performs building energy benchmarking over an imbalanced dataset using several machine learning models and aims to reduce the classification loss by employing a cost-sensitive approach.
+You can access the proceedings book from this link: https://ipcmc2022.yildiz.edu.tr/proceedings-book/